waddlesplash/qson/README.md

 This is still in alpha stage, so don't use it without testing it first.
 Please report any bugs!

-There are some advantages to using QtFastJSON over QJson, but the greatest is the LOC cout (~1,700 for the QJson parser, ~260 for the QtFastJSON parser).
+There are some advantages to using QtFastJSON over QJson, but the greatest is the LOC count (~1,700 for the QJson parser, ~260 for the QtFastJSON parser).
 See all the details at the [QtFastJSON webpage](http://waddlesplash.github.com/qtfastjson/).